rnagumo/Resume/about.md

 * **University of Tokyo**, Department of Electrical Engineering and Information Systems
   Apr.
 2015 - Mar.
 2017
   Master of Engineering
-  Research in Quantum optics, Near-field optics, and Spin mechanics.
+  Research topics: quantum optics, near-field optics, spin mechanics

 * **University of Tokyo**, Department of Electrical and Electronic Engineering
   Apr.
 2011 - Mar.
 2015